mightymander/CS2020-CA2-2024/README.md

 names
 • 10 pts: Java code is well structured and decomposed into methods; for example win/loss detection is done using methods that check for a win in a specified row or column.

+- When first loading up the program you should see the nice window